Wellcome Institutional Strategic Support Fund

 The Oxford-Wellcome Institutional Strategic Support Fund (ISSF) will support strategically important activity across the University of Oxford in biomedical and clinical sciences, public health, social sciences and the medical humanities

 The ISSF is a block grant provided to the University from Wellcome.
 The ISSF Committee receives applications for funding from any department in the University.
 Research projects must fall within the Wellcome remit, as well as the strategic remit of biomedical research at Oxford.
 The ISSF Committee especially welcomes cross-divisional bids.
 The University of Oxford and Wellcome are committed to equality and diversity and the ISSF Committee encourages applications so that the ISSF supports the full range of the diversity of our research staff.

-Support for early stage translational projects in order to accelerate the transition from discovery research to translational development projects via the Confidence in Concept scheme.
+Support for early stage translational projects in order to accelerate the transition from discovery research to translational development projects via the Medical and Life Sciences Translational Fund.

 The ISSF is contributing toward supporting diversity at the University of Oxford.
 This includes supporting the institutional bids for Athena SWAN Silver and the Race Charter Mark, and the Returning Carers’ Fund small grants scheme.

 PUBLIC ENGAGEMENT WITH RESEARCH

 The ISSF is used to support a culture of Public Engagement with Research (PER) across the University by building capacity (for example through training), raising the profile of PER and supporting reward and recognition (for example through the Vice-Chancellor's Public Engagement with Research Awards).

 Unfortunately this funding stream is not able to support individual PER activities.